Interstate 485: Eastern half

 Several miles later, I-485 has a partial cloverleaf interchange with NC 16 (Providence Road) again, just outside the Ballantyne neighborhood, where it travels entirely in a westward direction.
 It then enters suburban areas and receives the northern terminus of US 521 (Johnston Road) at milemarker 61.
 The express lanes in the future will connect Johnston Road directly to I-485, and vice versa.
 I-485 then turns a little northwest, crossing McAlpine Creek, another tributary of the Catawba River before turning in a north direction and intersecting NC 51 (Pineville-Matthews Road) at a partial cloverleaf interchange.
 A mile later, I-485 passes just south of the I-485/South Boulevard park and ride located off of South Boulevard at milemarker 65, as well as access to the President James K. Polk Historic Site.
 I-485 then continues northwest, crossing Sugar Creek, before reaching I-77/US 21 at a stack interchange, completing the beltway and resetting the mileage.

+Express lanes

+Opened on February 28, 2026, the 16.6 mi toll manged lanes are operated by the North Carolina Turnpike Authority and are contained entirely within the median of I-485 with various connecting points to and from the general purpose lanes and direct access to US 521 (Johnston Road) and Westinghouse Boulevard.
+The express lanes (one lane for each direction) begin at US 74 (Independence Boulevard), in Matthews, and end at I-77/US 21 (General Paul R. Younts Expressway), in Charlotte.
+The maximum speed limit is 70 mph with a minimum speed limit at 45 mph.

+Only vehicles with two-axles or motorcycles are allowed on the express lanes.
+Emergency vehicles when responding to emergencies and mass transit vehicles are exempt and are not tolled.

+Tolls

+The express lanes uses open road tolling, with tolls payable with a valid transponder (NC Quick Pass, E-ZPass, ExpressToll, K-TAG, Peach Pass, Pikepass, SunPass, or TollTag) or bill by mail, which uses automatic license plate recognition and charge double the posted rate with additional fees.
+Toll rates for the first year will temporarily be determined by time of day and day of the week.
+After approximately twelve months of operations, toll rates will switch to dynamic pricing.
+Two-axle vehicles that are more than 22 ft in length or two-axle vehicles with a single-axle trailer will be charged two times the posted rate and two times times the toll invoice rate if without a valid transponder.

+As of January 2026, the total one-way inner-bound rate will range within $2.70–$4.90 and the total one-way outer-bound rate will range within $2.70–$7.35 with valid transponder.